Tel Afek compound at Yarkon National Park has the Antipatris fort, an artificial lake, paddling pools, and a large

 We will visit Tel Afek using the Squill trail.
-It is an easy circular walking path that is about two km long and takes around an hour.
+It is an easy loop walking path about two km long and takes around an hour.

 The Squill trail – a walking route along which squills (Drimia Maritima) were planted in 2011.
 The inspiration for selecting squill to mark the trail came from the ancient practice of using the plant as boundaries between fields.
 The Squill Trail is a circular route passing through sites from the Roman, Ottoman, and British periods.

 Along the Squill trail, you can find different informational signs in Hebrew.

 And after about ten minutes, you will reach the Cardo.

 The Roman Cardo

 It was the main street of the Roman city of Antipatris.
 You can see grooves on the paving stones carved by carriages.

 At the far end of the Cardo, you can see a lookout tower.
-This is Antipatris Fort, and we will reach it shortly.
+That is Antipatris Fort, and we will reach it shortly.
 But meanwhile, let’s visit the theater.

 The Roman Theater

 The Roman city Antipatris used the Cardo and the Roman Theater at the beginning of the first century.

 Alexandroni Brigade Memorial

 Shortly after the theater, you will see a sign to the Alexandroni Brigade memorial.

 Forty-one soldiers from the Alexandroni brigade died in this region during the independence war.

 We will continue along the Cardo until we reach the Antipatris Fort (marked as #3 on the map at the beginning of this post).

-In this post, you will see the word “Tel” many times.
+You will see the word “Tel” in this post many times.
 Tel is an artificial mound that was created by building one city on top of another over and over again.
 You can find more information about Tel at Tel Megiddo National Park.

 Archeological excavations at Tel Afeq exposed many layers starting from the fourth millennium BCE until the 20th century.
 In the Second Temple period, Herod built the city of Antipatris.
-And the remains of the fortress you can see today is the Ottoman fort called “Head of the Spring.”
+And the remains of the fortress you can see today are the Ottoman fort called “Head of the Spring.”

 The City of Antipatris